Arghh/Arghh.github.io/_posts/2015-10-04-Learning-By-Doing.md

 Third thing I learned: **naming** things is really-really **hard**.
 When we write a new function, we name it and then focus **only** on what comes between the curly braces.
 After finishing a method, I often saw that the name I gave it at start (*might have been hours/days before I actually wrote the body of the function*), did not actually describe what the function did at all, so I had to rename a lot of methods and variables, too better represent, what they ended up doing.

 The project was a lot of fun and I will definitely keep working on it.
 First thing on my list to do is to rewrite the sourcecode: remove the useless parts, replace a lot of if-else statements with loops or switch cases, give variables and methods better names.
 All of that is extra work and I should have planned my work better so I would not have to do it afterwards, but this was my first bigger project *(500 lines of code)* so it was something totally new for me.
-I know have a lot of new things I need to start learning.
+I now have a lot of new things I need to start learning.

 In conclusion I can say, that the project was a success, because I now know the basics of game loops, rendering, frames and importance of **time** in *time * speed = distance* in **game design**.
-Those where the things I wanted to learn when I started my project and that I accomplished.
+Those where the things I wanted to learn when I started my project and that I managed to accomplished.

 *A little TODO-list to make the game more fun and feel more like a real game.*

        1. Proper Menu (start/end screen)
        2. Animate the bombs
        3. Add levels or easy/med/hard mode
        4. Highscores
        5. Radar
        6. Fix bullets direction bug

 [**Download the game.** (*.zip file for windows only.*)](http://arghh.github.io/data/rotes_flugzeug.zip) - **compressed size 599KB.**